Quit Claim Deeds In Virginia: Key Points To Know

-Quit Claim Deed in Virginia
+Requirements For A Quit Claim Deed In Virginia

-Guide to Quit Claim Deed in Virginia
+Guide To Quit Claim Deed In Virginia

 Real estate, unlike most kinds of property, requires substantial documentation to transfer between people.
 The paperwork that documents the transfer of a piece of property is called a deed, and a written deed must be recorded to make a property transfer lawful.
 One kind of deed that is commonly used to transfer property between close relatives is the quit claim deed in Virginia.
 A quit claim deed, however, should only be used in some circumstances, because it offers fewer legal protections for the buyer.
 This guide will explain what a quit claim deed is, and why you might consider a quit claim deed in Virginia to transfer your property.

-What is a Quit Claim Deed?
+What Is A Quit Claim Deed?

 Most deeds offer legal warranties and protections to the buyer.
 For instance, if you sign a deed when buying a home from another person or a bank, the seller certifies as part of the deed that he or she owns the property and that it has a clear title.
 However, a quit claim deed in Virginia offers no warranties whatsoever.
 This not only means that “what you see is what you get,” it also means that someone can offer to write you a quit claim deed about property that isn’t even theirs.